Free Choice Mineral Supplementation – Self Medication or Lost Opportunity?

 This idea of free choice supplementation is appealing on a number or levels.
 Firstly, the notion that animals have choice has been hypothesised to drive wellbeing, which definitely has a feel-good factor.
 It’s also a whole lot less labour intensive compared to some other methods.
 Offer a loose lick or individual minerals in a cafeteria style setup and let the animals help themselves.

 The complexities of why the free choice method may, or may not work, are beyond the scope of this article but the crux of it comes down to the concept of mineral insufficiency versus clinical deficiency.
-Many herds we deal with are operating in the insufficient zone rather than at a clinical deficiency, so by all intent and purposes they seem healthy but not performing as well as they should be.
+Many herds we deal with are operating in the insufficient zone rather than at a clinical deficiency, so by all intent and purposes they seem healthy but are not performing as well as they should be.

 Marginal mineral status (particularly trace element status) does not typically result in clinical symptoms and the animal will not “feel” sick.
 Therefore, there will be no post-ingestive feedback (the animal will not “feel better”) to drive correction of this insufficiency through self-selection.
 Yet this marginal mineral status may be impacting negatively on reproduction (eg. heat expression, conception) and production (eg. growth rates).